nenosinc/iCloudDocumentSync/README.md

 Called before creating an iCloud Query filter.
 Specify the type of file to be queried.
 If this delegate method is not implemented or returns nil, all files stored in the documents directory will be queried.
 Should return a single file extension formatted (as an NSString) like this: `@"txt"`

     - (NSString *)iCloudQueryLimitedToFileExtension

+### iCloud Document Error
+Delegate method fired when an error occurs during an attempt to read, save, or revert a document.
+This delegate method is only available on the `iCloudDocumentDelegate` with the `iCloudDocument` class.
+If you implement the iCloudDocument delegate, then you *must* implement this method - it is required.

+    - (void)iCloudDocumentErrorOccured:(NSError *)error